 Like the provision that allows legal advice to be given in executive session, this provision requires that the attorney of the public body be present at the executive session.
-The attorney may attend in person or through other telecommunications technology, such as by telephone or video-conferencing.
-Similarly, the discussion in Section 7.9.5.3 of the definition of "attorney for the public body" also applies to this Section.
+Similarly, the discussion in Section 7.9.6 of the definition of "attorney for the public body" also applies to this Section.

-7.9.5.5 Discussions with Designated Representatives Regarding Salary Negotiations.
+7.9.8 Discussions with Designated Representatives Regarding Salary Negotiations.
 A public body may hold an executive session for the purpose of "[d]iscussions or consultations with designated representatives of the public body in order to consider its position and instruct its representatives regarding negotiations with employee organizations regarding the salaries, salary schedules or compensation paid in the form of fringe benefits of employees of the public body."
 A.R.S. § 38-431.03(A)(5).
 This provision permits a public body, in executive session, to consult and discuss with its representatives its position on negotiating salaries or compensation paid in the form of fringe benefits and to instruct representatives on how they should deal with the employee organizations.
 It does not authorize an executive session for purposes of meeting with the employees' representative.
 If the public body or any standing, special, or advisory committee or subcommittee of the public body conducts the negotiations, those negotiations must be conducted in a public meeting.

 This provision also allows the public body to "instruct" its representatives.
-The discussion in Section 7.9.5.4 of the practice of confirming instructions in public session and the minute-taking requirements applies with equal force to this Section.
+The discussion in Section 7.9.7 of the practice of confirming instructions in public session and the minute-taking requirements applies with equal force to this Section.

-7.9.5.6 International, Interstate, and Tribal Negotiations.
+7.9.9 International, Interstate, and Tribal Negotiations.
 A public body may go into executive session for the purpose of "[d]iscussion, consultation, or consideration for international and interstate negotiations."
 A.R.S. § 38-431.03(A)(6).
 This provision does not apply to meetings at which the public body receives recommendations from representatives of federal agencies.
 Ariz.
 Att'y Gen. Op.
 180-159.